celo-org/epochs/README.md

 (`ValidatorGroupVoteActivated`) and revocation (`ValidatorGroupActiveVoteRevoked`) events from genesis (block 0) to the epoch of interest.

+> **NOTE**:
+> Writing a script to calculate active votes is non-trivial.
+As a first step, this explainer uses
+> an indexed data providers like dune.com to calculate active votes.

 ### Community fund distributions

 The Celo blockchain makes distributions to the community fund every epoch.